Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Fritz Distribution

-Though not explicit, we read in the spirit of Fritz's problem a desideratum for the discovery of a truly novel form of non-classicality for the Triangle structure.
-Such a discovery would presumably lead to an understanding of new advantages of quantum resources in network structures; this related problem has attracted attention and conjecture \cite{Gisin_2017}, but remains open.
-We attempt to make progress on this problem by leveraging the the new causal compatibility inequalities derived herein, but this effort was plagued by instabilities in our numerical optimization which we have not yet overcome. \Cref{sec:conclusions} discusses these challenges, suggesting concrete targets for future research. \Cref{sec:conclusions} also considers how to best contrast non-classicality across differing causal structures.
+Though not explicit, we read in the spirit of Fritz's problem a desideratum for the discovery of a truly different form of nonclassicality for the Triangle structure.
+Such a discovery would presumably lead to an understanding of different advantages of quantum resources in network structures; this related problem has attracted attention and conjecture \cite{Gisin_2017}, but remains open.
+We attempt to make progress on this problem by leveraging the causal compatibility inequalities derived herein, but \Cref{sec:optimizations} delineates that is effort was plagued by instabilities in our numerical optimization which we have not yet overcome.
+Consequently, \Cref{sec:fritz_problem_revisit} discusses potential avenues for rigorously reformulating Fritz's problem in order to best capture this desire for novel quantum nonclassicality.